zakaziko99/assets-bootstrap-sass-bower-gulp/README.md

 This installs Automate Tasks for better workflow.

-### Customizing gulpfile.js
+### Customizing gulpfile

-on the gulpfile.js, you can customize the dist folder of your project:
+on the 'gulpfile.js' file, you can customize the dist folder of your project:

 ```js
 var serverPath  = '<dist-folder>';